-Let’s do our best to make this a great experience for both you and the people there.
+Let’s make it a great experience for both you and the local community.

 Responsible Travel to Burma 101